End-to-end-provenance/provParseR/README.md

 # EnviR
-Returns details of the user's computing environment, including versions of all libraries used.
+Given prov JSON files, returns details of the user's computing environment, including versions of all libraries used.
 For R scripts.